real-logic/simple-binary-encoding/README.md

 An XSD for SBE specs can be found [here](https://github.com/real-logic/simple-binary-encoding/blob/master/sbe-tool/src/main/resources/fpl/SimpleBinary1-0.xsd)

-For the latest version information and changes see the [Change Log](https://github.com/real-logic/simple-binary-encoding/wiki/Change-Log).
+For the latest version information and changes see the [Change Log](https://github.com/real-logic/simple-binary-encoding/wiki/Change-Log) with **downloads** at [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Csbe).

 This SBE implementation is designed with work very efficiently with the [Aeron](https://github.com/real-logic/Aeron) messaging system for low-latency and high-throughput communications.
 SBE has a dependency on [Agrona](https://github.com/real-logic/Agrona)